-What makes chlorophyll so beneficial is the ability to reduce the inflammation and cleanse the blood.
-But, it also contains enough magnesium to keep the blood glucose in check.
+What makes chlorophyll so beneficial is the ability to reduce inflammation and cleanse the blood.
+But, it also contains enough magnesium to keep blood glucose in check.

 So, the greener the food, the more chlorophyll it contains.
 So, don’t forget to add green foods to the diet like:

 Another mineral responsible for the healthy production of insulin is chromium.
-It can help manage the blood glucose levels, prevent sugar cravings and balance the overall usage of insulin in the body.
+It can help manage blood glucose levels, prevent sugar cravings, and balance the overall usage of insulin in the body.

 However, many people lack chromium in their diets, especially if they eat processed foods and a lot of sugar.

-As a result, we suggest to add the following foods to the diet:
+As a result, we suggest adding the following foods to the diet: